-An accomplished concert artist, Mr. Langan finds himself performing under the batons of those such as John Nelson for The Caramoor Festival as Rocco in Leonore; Michael Tilson Thomas for Mahler’s Das klagende Lied with The Pittsburgh Symphony, Janáček’s Glagolitic Mass with The Chicago Symphony, and as Hobson in Peter Grimes with The San Francisco Symphony; and Edo de Waart with The St. Paul Chamber Orchestra as Trulove in The Rake’s Progress.
-He also performed the role of Rocco in Fidelio with The San Francisco Symphony and Cincinnati May Festival under Music Director James Conlon.
-Other orchestral highlights include Verdi’s Requiem with Dallas Symphony Orchestra; Beethoven’s Symphony No. 9 with Seattle Symphony; Händel’s Messiah with Houston Symphony; Rossini’s Stabat Mater with Buffalo Symphony; Mozart’s Requiem with The Los Angeles Philharmonic; Stravinsky’s Oedipus Rex with The National Symphony in Washington; and the role of Orest’s Guardian/Old Servant in Elektra with Boston Symphony Orchestra.
+An accomplished concert artist, Mr. Langan finds himself performing under the batons of those such as James Conlon with The San Francisco Symphony and Cincinnati May Festival as Rocco in Fidelio, which he also performed under John Nelson for The Caramoor Festival; Michael Tilson Thomas for Mahler’s Das klagende Lied with The Pittsburgh Symphony, Janáček’s Glagolitic Mass with The Chicago Symphony, and as Hobson in Peter Grimes with The San Francisco Symphony; and Edo de Waart with The St. Paul Chamber Orchestra as Trulove in The Rake’s Progress.
+Other orchestral highlights include Verdi’s Requiem with Dallas Symphony Orchestra, Beethoven’s Symphony No. 9 with Seattle Symphony, Händel’s Messiah with Houston Symphony, Rossini’s Stabat Mater with Buffalo Symphony, Mozart’s Requiem with The Los Angeles Philharmonic, Stravinsky’s Oedipus Rex with The National Symphony in Washington, and the role of Orest’s Guardian/Old Servant in Elektra with Boston Symphony Orchestra.